 What is a Bone Scan?

 A Bone Scan is a method of examining your bones following an injection of a small amount of radioactivity.
-Special pictures are taken with a camera, which will give your Doctor more information about your condition.
+Special pictures are taken which will give your doctor more information about your condition.

 What preparation do I need?